 World Reference Base for Soil Resources (WRB)

-The World Reference Base for Soil Resources (WRB) has come forth from an initiative of the Food and Agriculture Organization of the United Nations (FAO) and the United Nations Educational, Scientific and Cultural Organization (UNESCO), supported by the United Nations En/vironmental Programme (UNEP) and the International Union of Soil Sciences (IUSS).
+The World Reference Base (WRB) is an international system for classification of soils.
+It was designed to cater for any soil in the world.
+WRB is based on the Legend (FAO-Unesco, 1974) and the Revised Legend (FAO, 1988) of the Soil Map of the World (FAO-Unesco, 1971-1981).
+WRB has come forth from an initiative of the Food and Agriculture Organization of the United Nations (FAO) and the United Nations Educational, Scientific and Cultural Organization (UNESCO), supported by the United Nations Environmental Programme (UNEP) and the International Union of Soil Sciences (IUSS).

 WRB aims to establish an international reference base for soil classification.
 A Working Group of the International Union of Soil Sciences (IUSS) with collaboration of soil scientists from all over the world has worked out and tested proposals for WRB, leading to the publication of the World Reference Base for Soil Resources by FAO in 1998.
 It was endorsed by the IUSS as the union’s system of soil classification during the 16th World Congress of Soil Science in 1998 in Montpellier, France.
 The latest version of WRB was presented during the 20th World Congress of Soil Science (WCSS) at Jeju in 2014.